puneetraipuria/lwc/README.md

-quick and easy djando & bootstrap project
+-quick and easy django & bootstrap project

+#puneetraipuria.github.io

+## objective of this course is
+.use of django framework
+.use of bootstrap framework
+.simple MVP app